 Long Weekends and Peak Travel Periods in 2026

-Holidays such as Youth Day and Heritage Day do not automatically create long weekends in 2026, but travel demand can still increase as many people take additional leave around these dates.
+Youth Day on 16 June and Heritage Day on 24 September do not automatically create long weekends in 2026.
+However, some South Africans may take additional annual leave around these dates.

 What Remains Open During Public Holidays in South Africa

-- Restaurants and tourist attractions usually operate, sometimes with adjusted hours
+- Many restaurants and tourist attractions stay open, sometimes with adjusted hours.

-- Shopping malls and supermarkets often stay open
+- Shopping malls and supermarkets often remain open.

 Seasonal Travel Considerations in South Africa